willemsk/will2018-text/README.md

-# will2018
-Modelling of ion and water transport in the biological nanopore ClyA
+# Text for "Modelling of ion and water transport in the biological nanopore ClyA"